 Here’s a look at what roles employers are trying to fill right now:

-Over the course of the COVID-19 pandemic, we’ve been checking in with our dedicated audience of employers and candidates, curated by C-Space, to take their pulse on how their jobs and hiring strategies have been impacted by COVID-19.
+Throughout the COVID-19 pandemic, we’ve been checking in with our dedicated audience of employers and candidates, curated by C-Space, to take their pulse on how COVID-19 has impacted their jobs and hiring strategies.
 Most recently, we took a look at where both audiences stand, five months into this health crisis.
 In the midst of this uncertainty and “survival-mode” mentality, employers and candidates present conflicting interests and expectations.

 They know what they value, but don’t expect to find it (for now)